RobertARandolph/AdmiralBumbleBee.com/_posts/2019-03-27-Kilohearts-Carve-and-Slice.md

 Neither Carve nor Splice offer an exceptional amount of information beyond a very simple analyzer and what you can hear.
 Sometimes it even presents misleading information due to the normalization.

-### Snap Heap
+### Snap Heap and Multipass

 {::nomarkdown}
 <img src="/assets/Khs/SnapHeap.png" alt="SnapHeap integration">
 <div class="image-caption">SnapHeap integration</div>
 {:/nomarkdown}

-Snap Heap is a host for Kilohearts plugins called "snapins".
+Snap Heap and Multipass are hosts for Kilohearts plugins called "snapins".
 Carve and Slice are both snapins.

-The benefit of this system is that you have a unified modulation system with macros, envelopes, LFOs, pitch tracking and MIDI mapping.
+The benefit of the Snap Heap system is that you have a unified modulation system with macros, envelopes, LFOs, pitch tracking and MIDI mapping.
 You can then save these multi-effects setups and recall them later.
 You also have 4 channels of parallel processing.

 I know some people that absolutely love this system, and I can understand why.